alfito234/gigih-final-project/readme.md

 ### GET /videos

-Returns all videos from the database.
+Retrieve all videos from the database.

 - **URL Params**
   None